This post contains affiliate links. Read the full disclosure here.

 You can also watch the daily one o’clock gun being fired (it’s fired every day except Sunday, Good Friday, and Christmas).
 This tradition draws crowds daily, but if you aren’t in the castle be sure to listen for it elsewhere in the city.

-Tickets for Edinburgh Castle are £ 17.50 for adults and £ 10.50 for children.
+Tickets for Edinburgh Castle are £ 19.50 for adults and £ 11.40 for children.
 I highly recommend buying tickets online ahead of time.
+Not only will this save you time, but walk-up tickets are a few pounds more expensive.
 Audio guides are also available for an addition £ 3.50 for adults and £1.50 for children.
+You can also book an Official Guided Tour ahead of your visit if you want a guide.

-You will want to allot for several hours at the castle, probably most of your morning.
+You will want to allot for several hours at the castle, so probably most of your morning.

 Stop 2: Walk the Royal Mile